giopina/udpclust/README.md

      clustering.get_centers()     #Computes the average position of each cluster (Not the best choice for a "center".
 You should use the argmax(rho) for each cluster

-## From terminal

-TODO: add this

 # AUTHORS
 This class was written by Giovanni Pinamonti, SISSA, Trieste, 2016

 The fortran modules are based on a program written by Alex Rodriguez

-Please cite
+Please cite d'Errico et al. [3] if you use this.

-d'Errico et al., PNAS, 2017 (soon to be published.
-Maybe)
+# References

+###### Core-MSM approach:
 [1] Buchete, Nicolae-Viorel, and Gerhard Hummer.
-"Coarse master equations for peptide folding dynamics."
-The Journal of Physical Chemistry B 112.19 (2008): 6057-6069.
+"Coarse master equations for peptide folding dynamics." *The Journal of Physical Chemistry B* 112.19 (2008): 6057-6069.

+###### Density peak clustering:
+[2] Rodriguez, Alex, and Alessandro Laio.
+"Clustering by fast search and find of density peaks." *Science* 344.6191 (2014): 1492-1496.

+[3] d'Errico, Maria, et al. "Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering." *arXiv preprint arXiv:1802.10549* (2018).

+###### Others:
+[4] Rodriguez, Alex, et al. "Computing the Free Energy without Collective Variables." *Journal of chemical theory and computation* 14.3 (2018): 1206-1215.

+[5] Facco, Elena, et al. "Estimating the intrinsic dimension of datasets by a minimal neighborhood information." *Scientific reports* 7.1 (2017): 12140.